The first projected motion pictures in New Caledonia

 In 1907 there was an "American cinematographe" on show, which was soon followed by the ventriloquist Bryant and his small troupe, as ever with a cinematographe.
 They even advertised a film of the last Melbourne Cup.

 Early in 1908 saw the start of a more permanent cinema.
 The Modern Theatre Company put on their first show at the town hall, although a ruptured valve caused lighting difficulties.
 The problem was soon fixed and they put on further exhibitions at the Eden-Theatre.
 But Bryant and his troupe returned, and claimed to have a Pathé cinematographe to show.
 This brought a prompt response from L. Chenevier who stated that his company (Modern Theatre) were the sole representatives of Pathé in Noumea.
 Bryant quickly dropped the "Pathé" from his advertisements, but he had managed to secure the Eden-Theatre as his venue.
-Two weeks later Chenevier was at the Casino of the Hôtel de France, presenting films that "could only be shown properly with their Pathé Frères equipment".
-And his shows, both evening and matinée, were on the same days and times as Bryant's shows at the Eden-Theatre.
+Two weeks later Chenevier was at the Casino of the Hôtel de France, presenting films that could only be shown properly with their Pathé Frères equipment.
+[My translation] And his shows, both evening and matinée, were on the same days and times as Bryant's shows at the Eden-Theatre.
 But the battle did not continue for long.
 Chenevier did not advertise again until Bryant and co. left at the end of April.
 The Modern Theatre's exhibitions were only occasional during the rest of the year, though they did get some new films.

 The first motion pictures shot in New Caledonia